OpenEvalProject/evals/manuscripts/elife-64317/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/64317/elife-64317-fig8-v1.jpg)

-**Figure 8.:** Drosophila suzukii oviposition is not deterred by bitter compounds that deter its close relatives.(A) The two-choice oviposition assay.
+**Figure 8.:** (A) The two-choice oviposition assay.
 The oviposition preference is defined as: (number of eggs on sucrose substrate – number of eggs on sucrose+bitter substrate)/(total number of eggs on both substrates).
 (B) Oviposition preferences of Drosophila melanogaster, D. suzukii, and for individual bitter compounds.
 One-way ANOVA followed by Dunnett’s multiple comparison test; n = 15–21.
 Error bars are SEM.
 (C) Oviposition preferences for three different concentrations of N,N-Diethyl-meta-toluamide (DEET), sparteine sulfate salt (SPS), coumarin (COU), (-)-lobeline hydrochloride (LOB), and denatoniumbenzoate (DEN).
 Data for 0.5 mM concentrations were taken from panel B. n = 6–11.
 Error bars are SEM. *p<0.05, **p<0.01, ***p<0.001, ****p<0.0001.

 To confirm and extend our finding that D. suzukii lacks oviposition avoidance of the five bitter compounds that elicited responses from either of the other two species, we tested higher concentrations of all five compounds.
 D. suzukii again showed no deterrence at either of the higher concentrations of any tested compound (Figure 8C; one-way ANOVA followed by Dunnett's multiple comparison test, p>0.05).

 Together these results demonstrate that D. suzukii has lost oviposition deterrence to at least some bitter compounds that deter its close relatives.
 This behavioral difference may represent an adaptation that facilitates the ability of D. suzukii to lay eggs on earlier ripening stages.

-## Reduced expression of bitter taste receptor genes in D. suzukii
+### Reduced expression of bitter taste receptor genes in D. suzukii

 We wondered if there were differences in gene expression between the taste systems of D. suzukii and its relatives, perhaps even differences in the expression of bitter receptors.
 Since the most striking anatomical and physiological differences we had found were in the labellum, we profiled the labellar transcriptomes of the three species.
 We carried out high-throughput sequencing of polyadenylated labellar RNA samples and obtained a total of 100–130 million paired-end reads from each species, deriving from a total of three biological replicates in each case.